 - 1. Understand the Information system concepts and strategic advantage. - 2.
 Elucidate and learn about database and Information Management - 3.
-Differentiate the about the Systems development cycle and MIS Development Process. - 4.
-Investigate the system vulnerabilities and various methods of communications in decision making process. - 5.
+Learn about the Systems development cycle and MIS Development Process. - 4.
+Gain insight into system vulnerabilities and various methods of communications in decision making process. - 5.
 Analyze the management challenges and security issues.